Community, Migrant, Homeless, & Public Housing Health Centers

 Health Center Advantages:

-- Health Center Program Grantee status may offer health centers certain other benefits, such as access to federally-funded and supported technical assistance, higher rates of payment under Medicaid managed care, and eligibility for the PHS Drug Pricing Program.
+• Health Center Program Awardee status may offer health centers certain other benefits, such as access to federally-funded and supported technical assistance, higher rates of payment under Medicaid managed care, and eligibility for the PHS Drug Pricing Program.

 Health Center Data:

-The federal government compiles statistics from all health center grantees on an annual basis.
+The federal government compiles statistics from all health center awardees and FQHC Look-Alikes on an annual basis.
 This information, called the Uniform Data System (UDS), tracks a variety of information, including patient demographics, services provided, staffing, clinical indicators, utilization rates, costs, and revenues.
-UDS data are collected from grantees and reported at the grantee, state, and national levels.
+UDS data are collected from awardees and reported at the awardee, state, and national levels.

 For more UDS details, please link to the Bureau of Primary Care (BPHC) Health Center Data page.